minio/directpv/README.md

 # Deploy MinIO backed by direct.csi.min.io
 $> kubectl create -f minio.yaml
 ```

+If you are using microk8s `KUBELET_DIR_PATH` should be changed to `/var/snap/microk8s/common/var/lib/kubelet`

 ## License
 Use of DIRECT CSI driver is governed by the AGPLv3 license that can be found in the [LICENSE](./LICENSE) file.